coin-or/coin-or.github.io/pages/user/user_introduction.md

 ### Linux

-For Linux, there are Debian and Fedora packages for many projects in the suite and we are investigating the possiblity of providing Linuxbrew packages.
+For Linux, there are Debian and Fedora packages for many projects in the suite and we are investigating the possibility of providing Linuxbrew packages.
  * Click
  [here](https://packages.debian.org/search?keywords=coinor&searchon=names&suite=stable&section=all)